mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 </td></tr><tr></tr><tr><td>

+**createBidDeposit.** Used by bidders, to place deposit.
+Approved bidders will be selected from bidders, which placed deposit big enough.

+Request parameters:

+- Auction ID
+- Deposit amount

+</td></tr><tr></tr><tr><td>

+**getBiddersWithSufficientDeposits.** Used by the seller.

+This query shows which bidders have made sufficient deposits for the auction.
+The seller can consult this list to decide on which bidders to include in the approved bidders list, when starting the auction.

+Request parameters:

+- Auction ID

+Response:

+- List of bidders

+</td></tr><tr></tr><tr><td>

 **startBiddingL2.** Execute a sequence of actions to allow bidding to start on L2.

 Request parameters:

 - Auction ID
 - Delegate Server ID
+- Approved Bidders

 This endpoint is equivalent to calling startBiddingL1 and then calling moveStandingBidToL2.